- Making your booking

 (ii) the act(s) and/or omission(s) of a third party not connected with the provision of your holiday and which were unforeseeable or unavoidable; or

-(iii) ‘force majeure’ as defined in clause 9 above
+(iii) unavoidable and extraordinary circumstances as defined in clause 9 above

 (3) Please note, we cannot accept responsibility for any services which do not form part of our contract.
 This includes, for example, any additional services or facilities which your hotel or any other supplier agrees to provide for you where the services or facilities are not advertised by us as forming part of your holiday and we have not agreed to arrange them as part of our contract.
 Please also see clause 15 "Shore excursions and brochure information".
 In addition, regardless of any wording used by us on our website, in any of our brochures or elsewhere, we only promise to use reasonable skill and care as set out above and we do not have any greater or different liability to you.

-For all other claims which do not involve death or personal injury, if we are found liable to you on any basis, the maximum amount we will have to pay you is twice the price (excluding insurance premiums, amendment / cancellation charges and service charge) paid by or on behalf of the person(s) affected in total unless a lower limitation applies to your claim under clause 10(5) or 10(6) below.
+For all other claims , if we are found liable to you on any basis, the maximum amount we will have to pay you is three times the total cost of your holiday (excluding any insurance premiums or amendment / cancellation charges) paid by or on behalf of the person(s) affected in total .
 This maximum amount will only be payable where everything has gone wrong and you have not received any benefit at all from your holiday.

 (6) EC Regulation 392/2009 on the liability of carriers of passengers in the event of accidents ("Regulation") became applicable in the EU and EEA States on 31 December 2012.
 It incorporates, implements and extends certain provisions of the 1974 Athens Convention Relating to the Carriage of Passengers and Their Luggage by Sea as amended by the 2002 Protocol ("Athens Convention").
 References in these Booking Conditions to the Athens Convention mean those provisions of the Athens Convention which the Regulation incorporates, implements and extends unless the context otherwise requires.
 The Regulation and the Athens Convention apply to international carriage as defined by the Athens Convention.
 Where applicable, the Regulation and the Athens Convention apply to the cruise element of your holiday as well as the process of getting on or off the ship concerned in accordance with the provisions of the Athens Convention ("course of carriage").
 We are the carrier for the purposes of the Regulation and the Athens Convention.
 The Regulation and the Athens Convention covers the liability of the carrier in respect of passengers, their luggage and their vehicles as well as mobility equipment, in the event of accidents during the course of carriage.
 It does not affect the right of carriers to limit their liability for accidents in accordance with the International Convention on Limitation of Liability for Maritime Claims of 1976, as amended by the 1996 Protocol in its up to date form.
 Accidents under the Regulation and the Athens Convention include both 'shipping' and 'non-shipping' incidents in the course of the carriage.
 A "shipping incident" means shipwreck, capsizing, collision or stranding of the ship, explosion or fire in the ship, or defect in the ship.
 A "non-shipping incident" means any incident which is not a shipping incident.